algacyr-melo/hello-ssg/README.md

 # Hello, SSG!
-This is a static site generator (SSG) project that converts markdown files into HTML pages.
+This is a Static Site Generator (SSG) project that converts markdown files into HTML pages.
 This project is developed as part of [Boot.dev](https://boot.dev)'s curriculum.

 > This project is a **work in progress**, not functional yet.